This is a hotly debated subject amongst developers.

 Should a belay be used for rescue rigging then a Static System Safety Factor (SSSF) commonly applied is 10:1 such that a very conservative rescue load of 2kN would require anchors rated to a minimum of 20kN.
 The premise is that a rescue system could experience 15kN when subjected to a worst-case event (there are specific circumstances describing this).

-For these reasons the UIAA recommends the fitting of two anchors for belays but this should be considered a MINIMUM.
-Often it is advantageous to install three anchors per stance as this allows the second, upon arrival at the stance, to clip in direct off to one side whilst remaining on belay but not cramping the movement of the belayer.
+For these reasons, the UIAA recommends the fitting of two anchors for belays, but this should be considered a MINIMUM.
+Often it is advantageous to install three anchors per stance as this allows the second, upon arrival at the stance, to clip in directly off to one side whilst remaining on the belay, but not cramping the movement of the belayer.

 Key point: belays are constantly loaded and we are not lowering from the belay where a single attachment point is usually required to prevent rope twisting.